Ping-pong diplomacy: American team visits China

 The meeting was facilitated by the National Committee on United States – China Relations.
 Prior to the visit by the American table tennis players, eleven Americans were admitted into the PRC for one week because they all professed affiliation with the Black Panther Party, which followed a Maoist political line.

 On the first day of the American team's visit, Zhou arranged for them to watch a performance of The Red Detachment of Women, a popular model play.
 The American and Chinese teams played exhibition matches on the second day.
 Based on the principle of "friendship first, competition second," Zhou instructed that the Chinese team should not win all the games.
 It won four of the seven matches.

 The American team visited significant sites, including Tsinghua University, an industrial museum, a people's commune, the Great Wall, Tiananmen Square, and the Summer Palace.

 On April 14, Zhou met with the American team.
 During the brief meeting, Zhou told the team that they were friends of China and that their visit was just the beginning of more Americans visiting China.
 He concluded the meeting by stating that the Chinese and American peoples used to have frequent exchanges and praising the American players for "opening the door for the friendly exchange between the two nations."

-During the visit the U.S. relaxed currency controls on the People's Republic of China.
+During the visit, Nixon made an official statement regarding the ban on travel between U.S.-China and the currency controls in place.
+Nixon had revoked the travel ban from those who are from the People's Republic of China.
+Those from the PRC who wanted to travel to the United States had visas expedited after Nixon's actions regarding United States and Chinese relations.
+Nixon's decision of modifying the currency controls allowed for people of the PRC to use United States currency.
+Other actions Nixon took, such as lifting the restriction on American oil companies providing fuel for ships and or aircraft travelling to and from China and the importation and deportation of Chinese and American goods, were also listed in the official statement made.